 I write the above because it has been brought to my attention that my travel in Mexico buddy, who I was so close to in those days but lost contact with upon our return and never reconnected, out of nowhere several years ago suddenly and unexpectedly died of a massive heart attack.
 I never met his wife, at least after they were married, or any of his kids.
 Nor do I know if he ever related to them of our travels together or if he ever knew himself how important those travels were to me and my life.
 In later years I saw him dining with friends or family across the room in a restaurant one night, but never went over to talk with him.
 If he saw me or not I don't know.

-My buddy was born in Iowa the same year I was.
-A few years after he was born, around the start of World War II, his family moved to Redondo Beach, the same town I lived in.
+My buddy was from another state, born the same year I was.
+A few years after he was born, around the start of World War II, his family moved to California, more specifically, Redondo Beach, the same town I lived in.
 The two of us started elementary school together but never really knew each other.
-Fifteen years later, after I moved back having lived with a number of foster couples during the intervening years, the two of us graduated from Redondo Union High School.
-Around our junior year, but more so during our senior year, we discovered we had a lot in common, especially jazz, and started hanging out together, --- enough so that a few years after high school and with both of us, especially me, sort of just languishing, we headed off to Mexico together for the whole of the summer of 1960.
+Fifteen years later, after I moved back having lived with a number of foster couples during the intervening years, the two of us graduated from Redondo Union High School at the same time.
+Around our junior year, but more so during our senior year, we discovered we had a lot in common, especially jazz, and started hanging out together, --- enough so that a few years after high school and with both of us sort of just languishing, we headed off to Mexico together for the whole of the summer of 1960.
+Before that 1960 trip though, during our final high school years he and I had a highly adventurous precursor road trip using his dad's camper as found at the following link:

 THE SAIGON TEA GIRL